Skip to content Skip to Programs Navigation

 “My favorite part is having conversations with students to enhance their self-awareness and how to harness and promote their individuality and strengths.”

-Associate Director, Employer Relations and Alumni Engagement
+Associate Director, MBA and Alumni Engagement

 What is your favorite part of your job?